ayushag833/Crazy-TypeWriter/README.md

 - 💳 Stripe integration for payments and subscription management
 - 💾 NeonDb for database management
 - 📤 UploadThing for file uploads
-- 🎙️ Audio and video file processing (up to 25MB)
+- 🎙️ Audio file processing (up to 25MB)
 - 📜 TypeScript for type safety
 - 💅 TailwindCSS for styling
 - 🎨 ShadCN UI library for beautiful components